mikeroyal/Windows-11-Guide/Glossary.md

 [PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) is a set of utilities for power users to tune and streamline their Windows 10/11 experience for greater productivity.

+[PingInfoView](https://www.nirsoft.net/utils/multiple_ping_tool.html) is a small utility that allows you to easily ping multiple host names and IP addresses, and watch the result in one table.
+It automatically ping to all hosts every number of seconds that you specify, and displays the number of succeed and failed pings, as well as the average ping time.
+You can also save the ping result into text/html/xml file, or copy it to the clipboard.

+[Product Key Scanner](https://www.nirsoft.net/utils/product_key_scanner.html) is a tool that scans the Registry of Windows Operating system and finds the product keys of Windows and other Microsoft products.
+You can scan the Registry of your current running system, as well as you can scan the Registry from external hard drive plugged to your computer.

 Q

 [Qt](https://www.qt.io/) is a cross-platform application development framework for desktop, embedded and mobile.
 Supported Platforms include Linux, MacOS, Windows, Android, and iOS.